User Guide Cancel

 4. You can import a clip whose settings do not match the settings of an empty project.
 Adobe Premiere Elements overwrites the project settings with the settings of your clip when you drop it onto the Expert view timeline.
 Select Force selected project presets to this project if you do not want Adobe Premiere Elements to change your project settings.

-By default, the folder where you save your project also stores rendered previews, conformed audio files, and captured audio and video.
-These files are large, so save them to your largest, fastest hard drive.
-To store the files separately from projects, choose Edit > Preferences > Scratch Disks (Windows) or Adobe Premiere Elements > Preferences > Scratch Disks (macOS).
+By default, the folder where you save your project also stores rendered previews, conformed audio files and captured audio and video.
+These large files are saved to your largest, fastest hard drive.
+To store the files separately from projects, choose Edit > Project Settings > Scratch Disks (Windows) or Adobe Premiere Elements > Project Settings > Scratch Disks (macOS).

 Open a project